outsidedav/swift/index.md

   `BMSCore` is the Core SDK and is base for the Mobile Client SDKs. `BMSClient` is a class of BMSCore and initialized in AppDelegate.swift.
 Along with BMSCore, {{site.data.keyword.mobileanalytics_short}} SDK is already imported into the project.

-2. Analytics initialization code is already included as shown below:
+2. Analytics initialization code is already included as shown in the following snippet:
   ```
   // Analytics client SDK is configured to record lifecycle events.
          	Analytics.initialize(appName:dictionary["appName"] as?
 String,